Hi, I’m Paula

 Following an accident on a motorcycle, I chose to have my foot amputated.
 The fear and anxiety about losing my foot was relieved by a peer visitor who challenged me to do any, and everything, that I had done before I lost of my foot.
 I want to make sure that every amputee has the experience of having a peer visitor to talk to, ask questions, and be empowered by.

-Before founding Power On For Limb Loss, I have been a cosmetologist for 45 years.
+Before founding Power On With Limb Loss, I have been a cosmetologist for 45 years.
 During my career I’ve owned salons and managed a beauty supply.
 I am the proud mother of two children.
 In 1999-2003 I managed a group home for physically, medically, and developmentally challenged people.
 I took this job because I have a son with autism, and I needed to learn the ins and outs of the system.

 Becoming an Amputee